 At the end of your heel turning, we usually recommend that you work across the stitches a second time, using the same knit stitches, pick up, and needle along the heel flap in the number that your pattern suggests.

 At this point, go on with knitting according to the pattern.
 Always remember that you are working each section of the stitch with both ends of the same needles.

 Question: How Do I Store My Knitting Needles?

 Ans: Don’t be scared about this.
 Storing your knitting needles would usually help for longer performance.
 To store, keep the needles in a plastic insert sheet holder.
-Put the needles into zip top bags.
-Use a permanent marker to write out the size of that needles on the bag, for ease of identification.
+Put the needles into zip-top bags.
+Use a permanent marker to write out the size of the needles on the bag, for ease of identification.

 Question: How to Hold Circular Knitting Needles?